JerboaBurrow/Busser/README.md

 ##### Host for free on Google Cloud

 1. Just create a folder with your ```.html/.css/.js``` and other resources, ```.png, .gif, ...```
-2. Point Busser to it with a config.json and stats-config.json.
+2. Point Busser to it with a config.json
 3. Run it, and that's it!*

 \* you'll need certificates for https, and open ports